dazzlerkumar/gemini-custom-commands/README.md

 ## Features

 -   **Git Commit Message Generation**: The `/commit` command generates a Git commit message based on your staged changes, following conventional commit standards.
 -   **TypeScript Type Generation**: The `/types` command generates and adds TypeScript types to your files with intelligent placement and deduplication.
+-   **Code Quality Audit**: The `/audit:quality` command analyzes a file for code quality and maintainability metrics.

 ## Installation